CSGALS/CSSUniversalMenuAPI/README.md

 ## Concerns & to do

 - Fragmentation: https://xkcd.com/927/
-  - Create adapters to and from existing interfaces
+  - Create source and destination adapters for existing interfaces in this project
+  - Push for native support in existing plugin interactions
-  - Push for native support in all existing menus
+  - Push for native support in existing menu implementations
-  - Check every use case is supported via the API, or an extension
+  - Check every use case for plugins wanting to create menus is supported via the API, or an extension
+    - See `IMenuPriorityExtension` and `IMenuItemSubtitleExtension` as examples for exposing extra functionality
 - Interface is agnostic to menu type
   - What use case is this not from a preference?
   - Is there any way we can have multiple different implementations side by side?
-- Why is there no "broadcast" API
+- Why is there no "broadcast" API?
   Complexities over navigation can be eliminated by forcing a menu to be created per player It also raises questions over expected behavior.
 Instead encode that behavior in the plugin as desired.
-  Object pooling should be done if there are concerns over memory allocations and GC pauses
+  Object pooling should be done if there are concerns over memory allocations and GC pauses.
+As an example of some nonsense that can be expressed in the API when global menus come into play are:

+  - What would `IsFocused` mean?
+Another menu could have taken precedence for some players.
+  - What would `IsActive` mean?
+Different players could have closed the menu.

+  It is possible there is room for an additional `IGlobalMenu` and `IMenuAPI.CreateGlobalMenu(IReadOnlyList<CCSPlayerController>? players = null)` API, which does not support parents, active/focus queries, and such.

 ### API a little verbose?